localstack/docs/content/en/references/network-troubleshooting/_index.md

 <div class="row mt-2">

-For example you have created an OpenSearch cluster, and are trying to access that resource by its URL.
+For example, you have created an OpenSearch cluster and are trying to access that resource by its URL.

 </div>